wikimedia/mediawiki-extensions-Share/README.md

 `$wgShareFacebook` - Show "Share to Facebook" option in sidebar?

-`$wgShareSidebarImagesOnly` - Enable 'Basic buttons' Mode?
-(See #2 in the "Configuration" section; conflicts with $wgShareSidebarLinksOnly)
+`$wgShareUseBasicButtons` - Enable 'Basic buttons' Mode?
+(See #2 in the "Configuration" section; conflicts with $wgShareUsePlainLinks)

-`$wgShareSidebarLinksOnly` - Enable 'Plain links' Mode?
-(See #3 in the "Configuration" section; conflicts with $wgShareSidebarImagesOnly)
+`$wgShareUsePlainLinks` - Enable 'Plain links' Mode?
+(See #3 in the "Configuration" section; conflicts with $wgShareUseBasicButtons)

 If the last two configuration variables are enabled, they will cancel each other out and cause the sidebar portlet to not appear.